fourthetrees/occupant-query/README.md

 and error-free deployment on even minimally powered devices.

 - This app continues to function normally if/when the hosting device loses internet connectivity;
-all data is temporarily moved to local storage until connectivity with the server is re-established.
+all data is held in-app until connectivity with the server is re-established.

+- Questions can be presented individually, or as forms.
+Rotating lists of questions can be stored in-app, allowing continued rotation during the offline operation.

 - A simple [flask](http://flask.pocoo.org/) server is included in the [`server/`](./server/) directory, which dynamically provides parameters to the elm app & logs responses.
+This server's functionality is easy to integrate into existing flask codebases, and allows for drop-in insertion of custom code for retrieving configuration options and storing response values.

 ## Usage

-To compile & launch:
+### Compile & Launch:

 ````
 $ elm-make src/Main.elm --output=server/static/main.js